vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/4_The_Soma_Cups.md

 title = "4 The Soma Cups"

 +++

-## 11
-### a
-Three and thirty in troops the Rudras
-Frequent the sky and earth, the destructive ones,
-Eleven seated on the waters;
-May all of them accept the Soma pressed for the pressing.
-### b
-Thou art taken with a support; thou art the leader, thou art the good leader; quicken the sacrifice, quicken the lord of the sacrifice; guard the pressings; let Visnu guard thee, do thou guard the folk with thy power; this is thy birthplace; to the all-gods thee!
 ## 12
 ### a
-Thou art taken with a support.
-To Indra thee, to him of the Brhat (Saman),
-The strong, eager for praise.
-Thy great strength, O Indra,
-To that thee!
-To Visnu thee!
-This is thy birthplace; to Indra, eager for praise, thee!

 ## 13
 ### a
 The head of the sky, the messenger of earth,